a-bonus/a-bonus.github.io/m2-lecture.md

 ### Degrees of Freedom (df)

-**Definition:** The number of values that are "free to vary" when calculating a statistic.
+<strong>Definition:</strong> The number of values that are "free to vary" when calculating a statistic.

 **For One-Sample t-Test:**